The Freedom of Information Act recognises that there are valid reasons for withholding some information in response to a request.

 - where the release of information may prejudice a future decision.

-For the full list of qualified exemptions, please go to the Government's website.
+For the full list of qualified exemptions, please go to the Information Commissioner's Office website.

 We will decide whether an exemption applies to all or part of an information request through a panel of trained FOI Officers.